pyroll/ToM-Skills-Editor/README.md

 ### Future Plans:
 - Add ability to change what stat a skill is assigned to
 - Add editing for magic/arts
+- Add ability to assign mp cost of magic

 ### *** Final Note - A Request ***
 If anyone wants to volunteer to help make the skills more readable, I could use a list of